ahmadaldali/FilesHelper/README.md

 ## Notes
 1. The file will be stored in your_folder inside the storage/app/public
-2. if it is uploaded successfully, you can the result as following, any failure happens you will get null response.
+2. if it is uploaded successfully, you can the result as follows, any failure happens you will get a null response.
 ```sh
 {
     "file": bool,